deployphp/docs/advanced/deploy-strategies.md

 })->local();
 ~~~

-> Note, you can use simple task definition too
+> Note, you can use a simple task definition too
 > ~~~php
 > task('build', '
 >     composer install